 Session Keywords: Oceanography Conference, Marine Biologist, Aquatic Conference, Geoscience Conference, International Geoscience, European Geophysical Society, Biological Systems, The Oceans, Aquatic Science Conferences, Oceanographers Meet, Marine Biology

 Session 15: Organisms of the Open Sea

-Many species that live in the open ocean truly live in an ocean universe.
-More than 70% of the Earth’s surface is covered by ocean, and it is important to remember that more than 50% of the Earth’s surface is covered by ocean that is at least two miles deep.
-Many open ocean organisms live out their existence without ever meeting the shore, the seafloor, or the water’s surface.
-They spend their entire lives surrounded by water on all sides and do not know that anything else even exists.
-In the case of deep open oceans, organisms never even see sunlight.
+Numerous species that live in the vast sea or sea universe.
+Over 70% of the Earth's surface is occupied by sea, and recollect that over half of the Earth's surface is secured by sea that is no less than two miles profound.
+Many untamed sea living beings experience their reality while never meeting the shore, the ocean bottom, or the water's surface.
+They spend their whole lives encompassed by water on all sides and don't have the foggiest idea about that whatever else even exists.
+On account of profound open seas, living beings never at any point see daylight.